KaushalKrishna/Intl-T20-Prediction-data-upto-2023-/README.md

       - Death overs
       - Under pressure
       - Agressive stance
+  - Cleaned and feature engineered output is the `t2_cleaned.csv` file

 4. Finally, preparing the data for modelling and retaining columns which had value.
   - Built a `XGB Regressor` model with